chimera-suite/use-case/README.md

 This repository illustrates a running example of the Chimera software suite.

-The example is composed of several docker images, that simulates the behaviour of data pipeline from the perspective of Data Scientists and business Analysts, which have the need of using semantic web technologies (SPARQL queries and Ontology Based Data Access) for performing analytical operations and data visualization tasks.
+The example is composed of several docker images, that simulates the behaviour of data pipeline from the perspective of Data Scientists and business Analysts, which have the need of using semantic web technologies (SPARQL queries and Ontology Based Data Access) to perform analytical operations and data visualization tasks.
 In addition it is showed how to persist a Spark DataFrame in HDFS.

 ## Setup

 Here we briefly discuss the components.
 For correctly running the example is needed to run all docker images in parallel and respecting the boot order.
 Please take in consideration that some docker images (Apache Hive and Apache Spark) needs several minutes to complete the startup.
-We suggest to use 5 terminal windows (one for each component), and to run all the images without the `-d` option to check the logs.
+We suggest to use 5 terminal windows (one for each component), and run all images without the `-d` option to be able to check the output logs.

 For running the dockerized components is needed to have installed `docker-compose` on your local system.
 If you do not have it installed, please follow this [official guide](https://docs.docker.com/compose/install/).

 __REMARK__: The demo is described from a user's perspective.
-The user runs all the docker instances on his laptop and connects to every component from his browser.
-Consequently, all the network addresses and ports are expressed from outside the docker's virtual network.
+WE assume that whoever wants to try demo runs all the docker instances on his laptop and connects to every component from his browser.
+Consequently, in this guide all the network addresses and ports are expressed from a perspective outside the docker's virtual network.

 #### 1. Apache Hive
 It simulates an `hdfs` file system.
 ```
 docker-compose -f docker-compose-hive.yml up -d
 ```
-You can use jdbc connection to `jdbc:hive2://hive-server:10000` to check the tables and run HiveQL queries.
+You can use jdbc connection to `jdbc:hive2://localhost:10000` to check the tables and run HiveQL queries.
-An Hive metastore is available at `thrift:hive-metastore:9083`.

 #### 2. Apache Spark
 ```
 docker-compose -f docker-compose-spark.yml up -d
 ```
-It starts an Apache Spark cluster. and a [spark-sidecar-setup component] that, expoiting SparkSQL, executes a series of SQL statements against Hive.
+It starts an Apache Spark cluster.
+The `spark-sidecar` setup component that, exploiting SparkSQL, executes a series of SparkSQL statements for creating the Spark tables and performing data insertions.
-Moreover is starts an Apache Spark Thriftserver, that exposes a jdbc enpoint for SparkSQL queries.
+Moreover is starts an Apache Spark Thrift Server, that exposes a jdbc enpoint for SparkSQL queries.
 You can access the Apache Spark dashbaord at [http://localhost:8084](http://localhost:8084).

-#### 3. Ontop
+#### 3. OntopSpark
 ```
 docker-compose -f docker-compose-ontop.yml up -d
 ```
-This starts an Ontop instance.
+This starts an OntopSpark instance.
-In particular the instance is configured to communicate with the Apache Spark Thriftserver.
+In particular the instance is configured to communicate with the Apache Spark Thrift Server.
 The web interface is available at [http://localhost:8090](http://localhost:8090).

-If the Ontop instance shuts down after a while, it may be possible that Apache Spark had encontered some problem in loading the demo tables.
+If the Ontop instance shuts down after a while, it may be possible that Apache Spark had encountered some problems while loading the demo tables.
 You can solve the issue by restarting Spark.
-For more detail see the [troubleshooting section](#apache-spark).
+For more detail, see the [Spark troubleshooting section](#apache-spark).

 #### 4. Jena Fuseki
 ```